AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-group.md

 ### Guardrails {#guardrails}

+Each of your [!DNL Mailchimp] audiences can contain up to 60 group names in a single group or across several groups within the same audience.
+Refer to [!DNL Mailchimp] [groups](https://mailchimp.com/help/getting-started-with-groups/) for any clarifications required.
+When you reach this limit you will get a `400 BAD_REQUEST Cannot have more than 60 interests per list (Across all categories)` message as an error response from the [!DNL Mailchimp] API.

-Refer to the [!DNL Mailchimp] [rate limits](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-limits) for detailed information about the limits imposed by the [!DNL Mailchimp] API.
+Additionally refer to the [!DNL Mailchimp] [rate limits](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-limits) for detailed information about the limits imposed by the [!DNL Mailchimp] API.

 ## Supported identities {#supported-identities}